Edward Olivares Player Props: Royals vs. Tigers

 - The Tigers pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers' 4.46 team ERA ranks 20th among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.44).

-- In his most recent time out on Saturday, the lefty went five innings against the Seattle Mariners, allowing two earned runs while surrendering three hits.
+- In his most recent appearance on Sunday, the righty tossed 6 2/3 scoreless innings against the Seattle Mariners while surrendering two hits.

-- The 30-year-old has an ERA of 2.70, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opponents have a .211 batting average against him.
+- The 31-year-old has an ERA of 3.75, with 7 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.